 Iconic Indian destinations in Ever Green Bollywood Songs of yesteryear often finds a good space in Bollywood Trivia

 I am an ardent fan of Old Indian Film songs.
 I owe it to my growing up in the Doordarshan era.
-Today when I look at my favourite songs on YouTube, I see the iconic locations as they were 40, 50 or 60 years ago.
-Sometimes I also get the glimpse of the Indian monuments that are now out of bound for us.
+Today when I look at my favorite songs on YouTube, I see the iconic locations as they were 40, 50 or 60 years ago.
+Sometimes I also get the glimpse of the Indian monuments that are now out of bounds for us.

 Let me take you down the memory lane with some of these are iconic locations where some timeless songs were shot.

-Let us call it the Bollywood’s yesteryear journey through the Incredible India!
+Let us call it the Bollywood’s yesteryear journey through Incredible India!